GEOLYTIX/mapp/foss4g_workshop/access_control.md

 The edit flag will be nested in an `editor` role object.

 We also assign the skip null value flag.
-This will ensure that public user who do not have rights to edit the field will see an empty field.
+This will ensure that public users who do not have rights to edit the field will see an empty field.
 All fields with a value of null will be skipped.

 The title will be changed to `Admin Notes`.